gajus/gitdown/README.md

 ```
 <!-- gitdown: on -->

-Prints the value of a property defined in a parser `variable` configuration.
-Throws an error at the time of compilation if property is not set.
+Prints the value of a property defined under a parser `variable` configuration.
+Throws an error at the time of template processing if property is not set.

 `_` property is reserved for Gitdown.